 Dumping the WWF Title in the Trash – Madusa Returns to WCW

 Similar to how Madusa’s arrival sparked the WWF Women’s title to become revived, her return to WCW caused the advent of a Women’s Title for the southern promotion.
-An eight-woman tournament bolstered by talent from Japan crowned the first champion, Akira Hokuto when she defeated Madusa in the final.
+An eight-woman tournament bolstered by Japan’s talent crowned the first champion, Akira Hokuto when she defeated Madusa in the final.
 However, the division was very short-lived, with there only being two recognized champions; it spanned just over a year in existence.
 In a glaring difference from the WWF Women’s Title a few years previously, Madusa never held the championship, despite having several title opportunities.
-One of which, at the Great American Bash in 1997, had a stipulation requiring Madusa’s retirement if she was not victorious.
+One such opportunity took place at the Great American Bash.
+There was a stipulation requiring Madusa’s retirement if she was not victorious.
 Hokuto retained the title, and Miceli left WCW for close to two years.

 Returning in the spring of 1999, Madusa found herself aligned with Macho Man Randy Savage, Gorgeous George, and “Miss Madness” for a time as Savage formed “Team Madness” to assist in his pursuit of championship gold.
 Madusa wanted to wrestle, however, and with no real women’s division to speak of at the time, Miceli found herself facing off against the men.

 Still creating history even at this later stage of her wrestling career, Madusa won the WCW Cruiserweight Title at Starrcade that year.
-Before this moment, no woman had won a championship in WCW, and in hindsight, it was hugely fitting that this accolade went to Miceli.
+Before this moment, no woman had won a championship in WCW, and in hindsight, this accolade should have gone to Miceli.

-Madusa continued to wrestle sporadically into 2000 as well as train younger talent at WCW’s “Power Plant” training academy before picking up an injury in a match at Fall Brawl that year.
+Madusa continued to wrestle sporadically into 2000 and train younger talent at WCW’s “Power Plant” training academy before picking up an injury in a match at Fall Brawl that year.
 This injury would sadly signal the end of Miceli’s WCW career, as while she was off TV, Vince McMahon purchased the company.
-Due to the previous incident with the WWF Women’s title, Miceli decided to leave the company before a full takeover went through, and eventually retired from wrestling altogether in 2001.
+Due to the previous incident with the WWF Women’s title, Miceli decided to leave the company before a full takeover went through and eventually retired from wrestling altogether in 2001.

 Life After Wrestling